danielwegener/logback-kafka-appender/README.md

 ### Delivery strategies

-Direct logging over the network is not a trivial thing because it might be much more unreliable than the local file system and has a much bigger impact on the application performance when the transport has hiccups.
+Direct logging over the network is not a trivial thing because it might be much less reliable than the local file system and has a much bigger impact on the application performance if the transport has hiccups.

-You need essentially make a decision: Is it more important to push all logs to the remote Kafka or is it more important to keep the application running?
-Either of this decisions allows you to optimize for throughput.
+You need make a essential decision: Is it more important to deliver all logs to the remote Kafka or is it more important to keep the application running smoothly?
+Either of this decisions allows you to tune this appender for throughput.

 #### Fallback-Appender

-If, for whatever reason, the kafka-producer decides that it cannot publish a log message, the message could still be logged to a fallback appender (a `ConsoleAppender` on stderr would be a reasonable choice for that).
+If, for whatever reason, the kafka-producer decides that it cannot publish a log message, the message could still be logged to a fallback appender (a `ConsoleAppender` on STDOUT or STDERR would be a reasonable choice for that).

-Just add your fallback appenders as `appender-ref` to the `KafkaAppender` section in your `logback.xml`.
+Just add your fallback appender(s) as `appender-ref` to the `KafkaAppender` section in your `logback.xml`.
+Every message that cannot be delivered to kafka will be written to these appenders eventually.

 Note that the `AsynchronousDeliveryStrategy` will reuse the producers IO-Thread to write the message onto the fallback appenders.
-Thus the fallback appenders should be reasonable fast.
+Thus the fallback appenders should be reasonable fast so it does not slow down.

 ### Producer tuning